Phrixus22/GDP32_Micro-Sampler/README.md

 Only avaliable through the Atmega328p, TX, RK pins which are wired to the programmer port.

 ### RS232
-This protocol has 3 commands:
+-This protocol has 3 commands:
-    - $sample
+    - `$sample`
-        Triggers the sampler to rotate the servo and returns '$ok'.
+        - Triggers the sampler to rotate the servo and returns `$ok`.
         At sample 6 the servo will reset to the zero position.
-        (Careful this will allow for additional software triggers but no physical collection, error checking needs to be added here.)
+        - (Careful this will allow for additional software triggers but no physical collection, error checking needs to be added here.)
-    - $reset
+    - `$reset`
-        Resets the sampler to zero position returns '$ok'.
+        - Resets the sampler to zero position returns `$ok`.
-    - $state
+    - `$state`
-        Responds '$ok' if the sampler is alive, used for checking pinout.
+        - Responds `$ok` if the sampler is alive, used for checking pinout.
-Current Pinout:
+- Current Pinout:
-    GND RK  TX  GND VCC
+> GND RK  TX  GND VCC

 ### I2C
-The sampler listens to address 9, this is customisable but be aware of conflicts with other I2C devices.
+- The sampler listens to address 9, this is customisable but be aware of conflicts with other I2C devices.
-Expecting a request of 3 bytes and will return '$ok' no other commands are avaliable.
+Expecting a request of 3 bytes and will return `$ok` no other commands are avaliable.
-Current Pinout:
+- Current Pinout:
-    GND SDA SCL GND VCC
+> GND SDA SCL GND VCC

 ### PWM
-Still to be implemented.
+- Still to be implemented.
-Current plan is 4 PWM pulses of 200ms with 100ms gap.
+- Current plan is 4 PWM pulses of 200ms with 100ms gap.
-Current Pinout:
+- Current Pinout:
-    GND PWM GND GND VCC
+> GND PWM GND GND VCC